owerdogan/whoami-project/README.md

 <h2 align="center">Getting started</h2>

 If you do not update your system regularly or have not installed these packages on your system, you will not be able to use the tool.
-So let's see what we need before installation and how we can download it.
+So let's see what we need before installation and how to download it.

 * You can download all dependencies with the following command or check if they are up to date.